stefanantohi/stefanantohi/README.md

 ## hello friend!

-I'm Stefan, a T-shaped web developer currently freelancing & learning Linux to improve in the DevSecOps journey.
+T-shaped web developer currently freelancing & learning Linux to improve in the DevSecOps journey

 *I can center a div*